kracr/owl2bench/README.md

 # OWL2Bench Documentation
 This document provides documentation for the first version of our benchmark OWL2Bench.
-OWL2Benchv1.0 can generate ABox axioms for fixed TBox to test the scalability and performance of OWL 2 Reasoners and SPARQL Query Engines.
+OWL2Bench can be used to benchmark three aspects of the reasoners - support for OWL 2 language constructs, scalability in terms of ABox size, and the query performance.

 # Table of Contents
 1. [ Introduction. ](#intro)